 The competition is tense, and differentiating your merchandise from others is becoming more and more essential for your business success.
-When products features and added services don’t distinguish enough between 2 companies, branding starts to play a special role.
+When product features and added services don’t distinguish enough between 2 companies, branding starts to play a special role.

 Even in B2B, the decision-maker will be a human being.
-Even if we like to acknowledge or not, we are influenced by our emotions and perceptions.
+Even if we like to acknowledge it or not, we are influenced by our emotions and perceptions.
 That is the reason why we prefer one shampoo or pasta brand over another.
 And as we have these relationships in our everyday life, we also have them in our working environment.
 One could argue that in B2B, these preferences and emotions should be considered even more important.
 Since most buying decisions are lasting long-term and are less easily terminated.
-This is why you should choose a service or product provider that fulfills not only your business’s practical needs but also meets your sentimental expectations.
+This is why you should choose a service or product provider that fulfils not only your business’s practical needs but also meets your sentimental expectations.